The remoteit Command Line Interface (CLI) is installed as part of the remoteit package and Desktop applications.

 Note that the remote.it CLI has slightly different behavior if you are running as a root user versus a non-root user.
 In general, you will want to always run as a root user unless you have a specific reason not to.

-Getting a new Device setup in your remote.it account using our CLI is easy as 1-2-3:
+Getting a new Device setup in your remote.it account using our CLI is accomplished in a few easy steps: